About the Journal

 Focus and Scope

-Miscellany: Open Submissions, Indexed, Peer Reviewed
+Miscellany: Open Submissions, Indexed, Double Blind Peer Reviewed.

-Books Received: Editorial Staff
+Books Received: Editorial Staff.

 Peer Review Process

 Our journal employs the double-blind peer review process, in which both reviewers and authors remain anonymous to each other throughout the review process.
 Each submitted article is read at least by an editor, for an initial review, and if it is considered to be attuned with the editorial policy and a minimum quality level, authors are invited to submit their manuscripts online via the Editorial Manager system.
 The proposed publications are subsequently sent – via the same Editorial Manager system – to one or more reviewers chosen among a list of relevant academics with expertise in the field provided by the General Editors and the Editorial Board.
+In case of articles by the editorial staff the peer reviewing process will be managed exclusively by the Executive Editor or the General Editors by email and the reviews will be uploaded anonymously on the platform.

 Any identifying information is stripped from the document before the review process is initialised.
 Similarly, reviewers’ identities are protected and their comments are held as confidential material; comments are likewise made anonymous before being transmitted to the author/s.